Charlotte’s Letters (6F/1M)

 Nominated for The Kilroys List

-In 1940s Hollywood, 64-year-old, verging-on-alcoholic movie star W. C. Fields—shunned by film studios and secretly eager for work–grudgingly hires a young English valet of mysterious origins, while Fields’ live-in mistress Carlotta and his rising-actor friend Anthony Quinn vie for his attentions.
-But new servant Rodney brings a link to the past that will have shattering consequences, in this imaginative look at the hidden side of an iconic film star, and poignant drama about longing and belonging.
+In 1940s Hollywood, 64-year-old, verging-on-alcoholic movie star W. C. Fields—shunned by film studios and eager for work–grudgingly hires a young English valet of mysterious origins, while Fields’ live-in mistress and rising-actor friend Anthony Quinn vie for his attentions.
+But new servant Rodney brings a link to the past that will have shattering consequences, in this imagined look at the hidden side of an iconic film star and poignant drama about longing and belonging.

 Complex Analysis (3F/3M)